The 4 Things You Need To Know To Survive A Bear Market

 Granted, the fact that steep nosedives in the market have been with us for a very long time and will continue to be part of the investing landscape in the future may not offer much comfort when you’re watching the value of your retirement accounts head south.
 But it’s important to maintain perspective.
 History shows that just as bull markets give way to bear markets, so do bears morph into bulls, eventually pushing stock prices to higher levels.
 Indeed, despite the ravages of 20 bear markets (and 26 corrections of between 10% and 20%), stocks still managed gained an annualized 9.3% from the beginning of 1929 to mid-January 2016.

 2. The bears’ bite can vary dramatically.
-On average stock prices fell by almost 27% over a period of roughly a year during the 20 bear episodes since 1929.
+On average stock prices fell by about 37% over a period of roughly a year during the 20 bear episodes since 1929.
 But that average masks a lot of variation.
 For example, the last two bears—2000-2002 and 2007-2009—have been particularly severe with declines of just under 50% and just over 55% and lasting approximately one and a half and two and a half years respectively.
 Sharper declines generally come after periods when stock prices have gotten particularly bloated or the economy has become especially overheated, but what’s more important is to understand that when a bear market does arrive, prices can easily fall by 50% or more over a period of a year to two years, if not longer.
 When evaluating your risk tolerance, you should consider how you might react to such a setback when considering what mix of stocks and bonds is appropriate when investing for retirement as well as other goals.

 3. Recoveries are typically explosive.
 While it’s natural to focus on the carnage bear markets inflict, it’s just as important to remember what happens in their aftermath—namely, stocks usually rebound quickly for big gains.
 For example, stocks soared to a 69% gain the first year after bottoming out in early March 2009 in the aftermath of the financial crisis.
 By the second year of their recovery, stock prices had nearly doubled from their post-crash lows and by the end of 2015, prices had more than tripled.
 That said, it’s also important to remember that even with those big gains, it can still take considerable time for prices to regain bear losses and move on to higher ground.